South African Museum and Planetarium

 The Minolta star machine at the Iziko Planetarium can create a clear night sky regardless of the weather.

-The Cape Town Museum and Planetarium, founded in 1825, focuses on natural history and human sciences.
+The South African Museum and Planetarium was founded in 1825 and focuses on natural history and human sciences.
 Set in the beautiful Company Gardens in central Cape Town, it is the oldest museum in the country.

 The museum is now part of Iziko Museums of Cape Town.
 This collection of museums includes the Slave Lodge, Koopmans-De Wet House, Bertram House, Groot Constantia, the Bo-Kaap Museum, Rust en Vreugde and the William Fehr Collection in the Castle of Good Hope.

-The nucleus of the Cape Town Museum and Planetarium is its social and maritime history collection obtained in the 19th and early 20th centuries.
+The nucleus of the South African Museum and Planetarium is its social and maritime history collection obtained in the 19th and early 20th centuries.
 Among these are pre-colonial and colonial artefacts, traditional arts and crafts from several cultures and San rock art, including those removed from caves when it was still considered acceptable to do so.

-This Cape Town museum also features collections of marine and terrestrial vertebrates and invertebrates as well as skeletons of ocean mammals.
-This section is built around a massive 4-storey wall hung with the complete skeletons of 4 whales.
+The museum also features collections of marine and terrestrial vertebrates and invertebrates as well as skeletons of ocean mammals.
+This section is built around a massive four-storey wall hung with the complete skeletons of four whales.

 Most compelling of all are fossils dating back 700 million years.
 Among these are Miocene whale remains and fossil samples from the middle Devonian to late Jurassic periods.